What Causes Erectile Dysfunction?

 What is erectile dysfunction?

-Erectile dysfunction, also known as impotence, is characterised by the inability to get or keep an erection hard enough for satisfactory sexual intercourse – and it’s more common than you think.
+Erectile dysfunction, also known as impotence, is the inability to achieve or maintain an erection for satisfactory sexual intercourse.1 And it’s more common than you think .

 Although the definition doesn't specify a specific duration of experiencing symptoms, some experts suggest that if the problem lasts for six months or longer, it may be considered ED.
 ED is quite common in men aged 40 and above, with its occurrence rising as age and other health issues increase.1 Regardless, this condition can affect men of all ages and has various underlying causes.1